git-lfs/git-lfs/CONTRIBUTING.md

 Feature requests are welcome, but will have a much better chance of being accepted if they meet the first principles for the project.
-Git LFS is intended for the end user, not Git experts.
+Git LFS is intended for end users, not Git experts.
 It should fit into the standard workflow as much as possible, and require little client configuration.

 * Large objects are pushed to Git LFS servers during git push.